raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 HTTP has several types of requests (or methods) in it.
 We'll be dealing with the two main ones today: GET and POST.
 GET retrieves data (it never changes the contents of the requested page) from the server and POST sends data to the server.
 There are also HEAD, PUSH, and DELETE, among others.

 While its possible and pretty straightforward to write your own HTTP server code, Python already has several frameworks that handle all the nitty-gritty of the protocol for us.
 With Flask, all you need to worry about is how your program behaves in response to an HTTP request.
-Some alternatives to flask are CherryPy, Django, Pylons, Zope.
-I find flask to be the simplest and lightest weight, so thats what I'll be showing here.
+Some alternatives to Flask are CherryPy, Django, Pylons, Zope.
+I find Flask to be the simplest and lightest weight, so thats what I'll be showing here.

 ### Installing Flask
-Installing flask is a cinch, but I recommend using a virtualenv because it will pull in a bunch of other pre-prequisites(Werkzeug,Jinja2,itsdangerous,markupsafe) as part of the installation.
+Installing Flask is a cinch, but I recommend using a virtualenv because it will pull in a bunch of other pre-prequisites(Werkzeug,Jinja2,itsdangerous,markupsafe) as part of the installation.
 As always, this will take a few minutes.
 {% highlight bash %}
-pip install flask
+sudo apt-get install python-pip # If you have not already done so virtualenv FlaskEnv source FlaskEnv/bin/activate pip install Flask
 {% endhighlight %}

 ### Creating a Flask application
 The first task when using Flask is to create a Flask application and start the srver.
 By default, the Flask server will be in debug mode.
 In debug mode, Flask will only be accessible from the Raspberry Pi, not from any other devices.
 Debug mode will also turn on crash dumps, to make debugging problems easier.
-To access Flask from any other device (Laptop, smartphone, etc), you must start flask with the command "app.run(host="0.0.0.0")".
+To access Flask from any other device (Laptop, smartphone, etc), you must start Flask with the command "app.run(host="0.0.0.0")".
 By default, Flask will run on port 5000, which you will need to enter as part of the URL to access Flask.

 {% highlight python %}
 #!/usr/bin/env python
-from flask import Flask, request, Response
+from Flask import Flask, request, Response

 # Create the server
 app = Flask(__name__)